weikunhan/leetcode-summary-python/dp/README.md

 This type of problem includes: find 0-1 knapsack problem, find unbound knapsack problem, find bounded knapsack problem, find multi-objective knapsack problem, find multi-dimensional knapsack problem, find multiple knapsack problem, find quadratic knapsack problem

-For this kind of quesiton, you need to know what is knapsack problem: a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+For this kind of quesiton, you need to know what is knapsack problem: a problem in combinatorial optimization: given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |